tschoof/blog/_posts/2015-02-16-what-it-takes-to-listen-to-a-podcast.md

 We also have to keep in mind that every bolted-on convention puts the single best (and only good one, one could argue) thing about the technology at risk: Its openness, it being decentralized and stupidly simple (from a technological point of view): Just an RSS feed with linked audio files and some descriptive text.
 So beautiful.

 Anyway, I hope something happens in this regard.
 I hope this article helps to identify problems that keep podcasting back.
 There is so much great content out there, it would be a real bummer if we can't figure out how to make it more accessible for everyone.
 Thank you.

+**Update**:

+Thanks a lot to Jason to so kindly mention my article, or rather my feedback email, on the [latest episode of *Upgrade*](http://www.relay.fm/upgrade/23)!
+Interesting thoughts about how Apple might be in the best positin to do some (more) ground work for podcasts.
+Make sure to listen to (at least) that intersting bit, starting at minute 08:00 ;-)